 - Functions including the parameter dataset

-Fetching static lineage on assets relationships among tables, views and stored procedures.
+Fetching static lineage on assets relationships among tables and views.

 When setting up scan, you can choose to scan an entire Teradata server, or scope the scan to a subset of databases matching the given name(s) or name pattern(s).